Eyevinn/srt-rtmp/README.md

-# SRT to WHEP
+# SRT to RTMP
-This application ingests one MPEG-TS over SRT stream and outputs to WebRTC recvonly clients using WHEP as signaling protocol.
+This application ingests one MPEG-TS over SRT stream and outputs as RTMP stream.
 Example of use cases:

-- Browser based confidence monitor of an incoming stream
-- Program or preview output monitor in a browser or tablet
+- Stream SRT content to Twitch or YouTube Live

 Supports SRT streams in caller and listener mode.
 Runs on MacOS and Ubuntu.

 ![screenshot](docs/screenshot.png)

-## Design Principles
-When conceiving this project, we made deliberate design choices to shape its functionality and behavior in alignment with our vision:

-- No Video Transcoding:
-We have intentionally refrained from implementing video transcoding within this component.
-This decision stems from the desire to maintain the integrity of the original video stream.
-This approach caters to use cases like confidence monitoring or preview.
-If you wish to transcode video anyway, here is an [example](https://github.com/Eyevinn/srt-whep/issues/36#issuecomment-1667880628) to do that.
-- Server-Side Initiation Mode:
-Our project does not currently support the client-side initiation mode of [WebRTC-HTTP Egress Protocol (WHEP)](./docs/whep.md).
-Instead, we have adopted a server-side initiation approach.
-In this mode, the server provides the SDP offer, as it possesses knowledge of the available streams.
-- Focus on SDP Offer/Answer Exchange:
-Our server's primary focus is on the exchange of SDP (Session Description Protocol) offers and answers.
-While WebRTC typically involves ICE (Interactive Connectivity Establishment) negotiation for establishing peer-to-peer connections, we have opted not to include ICE negotiation within the scope of our project at this time.
-Our emphasis remains on the effective exchange of SDP-related information.

 ## Compliance Table
 Here we have a list of supported production software.